-We use genetic, cell biological and biochemical approaches in Drosophila to study the development of cell polarity.
-Cell polarity reflects the molecular, morphological and functional asymmetries of a cell.
-Pronounced cell polarity can be seen in virtually all eukaryote cells, and establishing proper cell polarity is essential for cellular morphogenesis, cell function and tissue integrity.
-In particular, epithelial cells develop so-called apical-basal polarity by partitioning the cell surface into distinct apical and basolateral domains through polarized formation of cell junctions.
-Establishing and maintaining apical-basal polarity is crucial for the function and structure of epithelia, while loss of such cell polarity often accompanies the malignant transformation of epithelial cells.
+Research in my lab focuses on the molecular mechanisms regulating the cell polarity.
+Specifically, epithelial cells develop apical-basal polarity by partitioning the cell surface into distinct apical and basolateral domains through polarized formation of cell junctions.
+Establishing and maintaining apical-basal polarity is crucial for the function and structure of epithelia, while disruption of such polarity often accompanies the malignant transformation or stress-induced damage of epithelial cells.

 To date a dozen of so-called "polarity proteins" have been identified for their conserved and essential roles in regulating the cell polarity in both vertebrates and invertebrates.
 A key feature of these polarity proteins is that they must localize to specific apical or basolateral membrane domains to regulate cell polarity, a process generally assumed to be achieved by physical interactions with other polarity proteins or cytoskeleton etc. However, we recently discovered that polarity protein Lgl is targeted to plasma membrane through direct binding between its positively charged polybasic domain and the negative charged inositol phospholipids PIP2 and PI4P on the plasma membrane.
 Using both Drosophila and cultured mammalian cells as model systems, we are investigating how direct interactions between polarity proteins and plasma membrane lipids may act as a crucial molecular mechanism regulating the subcellular localizations and functions of polarity proteins.
 The ongoing projects focus on: